datalad-handbook/book/docs/basics/101-140-filesystem.rst

 .. runrecord:: _examples/DL-101-140-160
    :language: console
    :workdir: dl-101/DataLad-101
+   :caption: To get rid of subdatasets one can either uninstall or remove them. let's install one to see:
+   :cast: 03_git_annex_basics

    # Install a subdataset - the content is irrelevant, so why not a cloud :)
    $ datalad install -d . \